Zlatan Ibrahimović: Personal life

 On 11 August 2014, Ibrahimović paid US $51,000 to send the Swedish national football team for the intellectually disabled to the INAS World Football Championships in Brazil.
 After teammates Johan Elmander, Kim Källström, Andreas Isaksson and Per Nilsson donated autographed jerseys to be auctioned off for the cause, Ibrahimović responded, "What the hell are you going to do with a shirt?
 How much is it to go?".
 In a league match against Caen on 14 February 2015, Ibrahimović took off his shirt after scoring a goal to unveil the removable tattooed names of 50 people suffering from hunger around the world, in a gesture to raise awareness for famine in accordance with the United Nations World Food Programme.

-Active on social media, Zlatan has over 55 million Instagram followers, the most for a Swede.
+Active on social media, Ibrahimović has over 55 million Instagram followers, the most for a Swede.
 Independent Swedish film production company Auto Images released the sports documentary Becoming Zlatan in February 2016 which follows Ibrahimović through his formative years with Malmö FF and Ajax all the way to his breakthrough with Juventus in 2005.
 The film has been featured at several film festivals including the International Documentary Film Festival Amsterdam, Helsinki Documentary Film Festival and the Rouen Nordic Film Festival amongst others.
 He does not drink alcohol.

 In 2018, Ibrahimović mentioned that his wife only allows him to hang one picture of himself at home: "My wife does not allow me to have pictures of myself", then added, "There is one of my feet on the wall.
 That is what has given us what we have, it is a reminder for the family, not for me, of what we have."

 On 8 October 2019, a statue of Ibrahimović was unveiled in his hometown, outside Malmö's Stadion.
 The statue, created by Peter Linde, is 8 ft 9 in tall and weighs almost 500 kg.